Santos Place

-Santos Place is a 6 Star Green Star office building in Brisbane, Queensland, Australia.
+Santos Place is a commercial office building in the central business district of Brisbane, Queensland, Australia.
 Construction began in 2007 and was completed in 2009.
-It was formerly known as Northbridge before major Australian oil and gas exploration production company Santos bought naming rights for the building in January 2009.
+It was formerly known as Northbridge before the Australian oil and gas exploration company Santos purchased naming rights in January 2009.
 Santos occupies eight levels.
+The building has a 6-star rating on the Green Star sustainability scale.

 Location

 Alongside 400 George and 275 George St, Santos Place forms part of the North Quarter Precinct in Brisbane's CBD.
 A major feature of the building is its direct link with the Kurilpa Bridge which extends over the Brisbane River to the Gallery of Modern Art and South Bank cultural precinct.

 The building is near central transport links such as the Roma Street railway station as well as Brisbane's Busway with access at King George Square and Queen Street Mall.
 The building is also close to major shopping precincts such as Queen Street Mall, Wintergarden and Elizabeth Street all of which feature shopping, restaurants, bars, and nightclubs.